MakeSchool-Tutorials/Product-Hunt-API-Tutorial/P01-Inspecting-The-Product-Hunt-API/content.md

 > Give your application a name and the following redirect URI:
 > `https://localhost:3000/users/auth/producthunt/callback`
 >
+> Click on _CREATE APPLICATION_ to create the application
+>
-> Click on _CREATE TOKEN_ to generate the access token you'll use in your application.
+> On the same page click _CREATE TOKEN_ to generate the access token you'll use later in this tutorial.
+Keep this page open for later use.
 >
 > Your dashboard should now look similar to this:
 > ![API dashboard](assets/01_create-an-app_api-dashboard.png)